victorsaly/correlateAI/docs/twitter/correlateai-pro-engaging-thread.md

 ## Thread Content

 ### Tweet 1 (Hook)
-🤯 I just built a professional data visualization platform in 8 HOURS using AI!
+🤯 I just built a professional data visualization platform in 2 DAYS using AI!

-CorrelateAI Pro went from concept to production yesterday with GitHub Copilot + Claude doing most of the heavy lifting.
+CorrelateAI Pro went from concept to production in 2 working sessions over 2 days with GitHub Copilot + Claude doing most of the heavy lifting.

 This is the AI development revolution in action 👇